EricssonResearch/dnt/getting_started/scenario_mask/README.md

-# Scenario: Replication path masking
+# Scenario 7: R2DTWO Replication path masking

 __Important: this scenario assumes background knowledge from scenarios TSN, TSNoDetNet, IP46oDetNet and OAM.
 Please follow the instructions of those if you have not already.__

-This scenario illustrate the R2DTWO path masking functionality.
+This scenario illustrates the R2DTWO path masking functionality.
 We use the OAM getting started as our base scenario.

 We will use the following topology, which consists: